Creating Memorable Birding Experiences Since 2013.

 8 - 10 am CT

-Photography Nature Walk
+Photography Walk with Watt Wallace

 This is a photography opportunity to learn tips and tricks for photographing wildlife, especially birds.
 Bring your camera and binoculars.